RoshanSinhabahu/ReactWeatherApp/README.md

 # 🌦️ React Weather Dashboard

-A sleek weather app built with React, designed to feel like the weather outside! 🌧️☀️⛅ With animated backgrounds and a modern glass-style UI.
+A sleek weather app built with React, designed to feel like the weather outside!
+With animated backgrounds and a modern glass-style UI.

+🌐 **Live Demo**: react-weather-app-roshan.vercel.app

 ## 🔍 What It Does